-- It's not necessarily government.
+- it's not necessarily government

-- It's not necessarily religion.
+- it's not necessarily religion

-- It is not buildings.
+- it is not buildings

-- It is not land.
+- it is not land

-- It is not where you are.
+- it is not where you are

-- It is not who you are.
+- it is not who you are

-- It's really: What is the right contact with God.
+It's really: What is the right contact with God!

 Since none of those things really worked, and none of those things really change the nature of the people, what is the solution?
-Let's come to Isaiah 66, and let's see what God Himself says.
-And here we will see the solution and the reason for the New Covenant.
-And the reason why, in the New Covenant, a temple is not necessary, a building is not necessarily in the physical realm.
+Let's see what God Himself says.
+Here we will see the solution and the reason for the New Covenant.
+The reason why, in the New Covenant, a temple is not necessary, a building is not necessarily in the physical realm.
 God has something else and greater in mind.

 Isaiah 66:1: "Thus says the LORD, 'The heaven is My throne, and the earth is My footstool.
-Where, then, is the house that you build for Me?
-And where is the place of My rest?....
-[Now you may be well intentioned, you may be very sincere, you may have a great desire to do so, but God says if you do it...] ...
-For all these things My hand has made, and these things came to be,' says the LORD...." (vs 1-2).
-He made them.
-He created them.
-So how are you going to build a house for God out of something He has created that has no life, that has no soul, that has no thought-it's just a building.
-And what is a building used for?
-Well, it's used for people.
-And the answer is: the problem is with the people, with the leaders, with the judges, with the kings because of human nature.
-And there has to be a solution for human nature before any of those other things will work.
+Where then is the house that you build for Me?
+And where is the place of My rest?""

+You may be well intentioned, you may be very sincere, you may have a great desire to do so, but God says if you do it:

+Verse 2: "For all these things My hand has made, and these things came to be,' says the LORD..."

+- He made them - He created them

+How are you going to build a house for God out of something He has created:

+- that has no life

+- that has no soul

+- that has no thought

+It's just a building.
+What is a building used for?
+It's used for people.
+The problem is with the people, with the leaders, with the judges, with the kings, because of human nature.
+There has to be a solution for human nature before any of those other things will work.

+God says, "...
+'But to this one I will look, to him who is of a poor and contrite spirit and who trembles at My Word'" (v 2).

+- it starts with the individual - it starts with our mind and attitude toward God of what worth and value is it?
+Let's see what God says if you don't do those things!

-Now let's see what God says, continuing here: "...'But to this one I will look, to him who is of a poor and contrite spirit and who trembles at My Word'" (v 2).
-So it starts with the individual.
-And it starts with our minds and attitudes toward God.
-This is why the solution then, in the next part of God's way of doing things, is the New Covenant.
-Where they will fear God, be of 'poor and contrite spirit and tremble at My Word.'
-Now it doesn't matter how great the altar is; how great the temple is; how great the priesthood is; how wonderful their dress is; how absolutely exquisite and perfect everything is in the flesh.
-If the heart and mind is not right, if there's not repentance and if there is not yieldedness to God of what worth and value is it?
-Well, let's see what God says.
+This is why the solution then, in the next part of God's way of doing things, is the New Covenant where they will fear God and be of 'poor and contrite spirit and tremble at My Word'!

+- it doesn't matter how great the altar is

+- it doesn't matter how great the temple is

+- it doesn't matter how great the priesthood is

+- it doesn't matter how wonderful their dress is

+- it doesn't matter how absolutely exquisite and perfect everything is in the flesh

+- ✓ if the heart and mind is not right

+- ✓ if there's not repentance

+- ✓ if there is not yieldedness to God

-Verse 3-if you don't do those things He said-"He who kills an ox is as if he killed a man...
-[Yet, God commanded to sacrifice oxen, didn't He?] ...he who sacrifices a lamb is as if he broke a dog's neck; he who offers a grain offering is as if he offered swine's blood; he who burns incense is as if he blessed an idol.
+Verse 3: "He who kills an ox is as if he killed a man... [yet, God commanded them to sacrifice oxen] ...he who sacrifices a lamb is as if he broke a dog's neck; he who offers a grain offering is as if he offered swine's blood; he who burns incense is as if he blessed an idol.
 Yea, they have chosen their own ways, and their soul delights in their abominations."

-So there has to be a change.
+There has to be a change.
 Now, with the temple it got so bad that God had to send Jeremiah.
-And you read the book of Jeremiah, what Jeremiah had to tell the children of Judah what they needed to do to repent and change and quit taking the name of God in vain and standing in the temple and say, 'Oh, we're wonderful people, we're delivered to do all of these things.'
+Read the book of Jeremiah, what Jeremiah had to tell the children of Judah what they needed to do to repent and change.
+That they had to quit taking the name of God in vain and standing in the temple and say, 'Oh, we're wonderful people, we're delivered to do all of these things.'